 - Do not kiss anybody while you have a cold sore.
 Kissing babies while you have a cold sore may cause cold sores in babies, which is a dangerous condition called neonatal herpes.

-You must consult your doctor right away if you have cold sores and
+You must consult your doctor right away if you have a cold sore and

 What are cold sores?